programminghistorian/ph-submissions/en/lessons/gravity-model.md

 The co-authors offered their interpretations as to why those patterns may have appeared.
 These interpretations varied by place.
 In areas of the North of England that were rapidly industrialising, such as Yorkshire or Manchester, the opportunities locally appeared to give people fewer reasons to leave, resulting in lower than expected migration to London.
 In declining areas to the west, such as Bristol, the lure of London was stronger as more people left seeking work in the capital.

 Not all of the patterns were expected.
 Northumberland in the far north east proved to be a regional anomaly, sending far more (female) migrants to London than we would expect to see.
 Without the outputs of the model, it is unlikely that we would have thought to consider Northumberland at all, particularly because it was so far from the Metropolis and we presumed would have weak ties to London.
 The model thus provided new evidence for us to consider as historians and changed our understanding of the London-Northumberland relationship.
-A full discussion of our findings can be read in the original article.[^17]
+A ful#l discussion of our findings can be read in the original article.[^17]

 # Taking Your Knowledge Forward